 Light, efficient, featuring quattro drive: optimized with Audi technology, the PTScientists rovers represents the future of lunar exploration.

 Light, efficient, featuring quattro drive: optimized with Audi technology, the PTScientists rovers, represents future of lunar exploration.

 The Audi lunar quattro is the Moon-mobile designed by, PTScientists, the private team of space engineers based in Germany who are racing to be the first privately-funded mission to the Moon.
 Designed by PTScientists head of development Jürgen Brandner, the rover has been tested and optimized by Audi engineers in drive, lightweight construction, power supply and other areas.

 The Audi Lunar quattro has a mass of just over one-thirtieth as much as a Lunokhod rover, will feature drive mechanisms no other lunar vehicle has, and, thanks to its highly efficient ultra battery, will boast a range enabling entirely new scientific experiments.

 So why still all the secrecy?
 Because all the developing, testing, changing, scrapping and redesigning is still going on.
 Day after day, week after week.
 To make it even lighter, even more stable, even more efficient—because on the Moon, after all, reliability and sustainability are even more mission-critical than for Earthbound vehicles.
-The Audi Lunar quattro is slated to be transported to the Moon on a Russian rocket and lowered to the surface near the Apollo 17 landing site in late 2016 or early 2017.
+The Audi Lunar quattro is slated to be transported to the Moon on a Falcon 9 rocket by SpaceX and lowered to the surface near the Apollo 17 landing site in late 2018.
 And who knows: maybe the first Audi on the Moon will run across the US rover that’s been waiting for a visit since 1972.